Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 Great for: zero-impact running rehab

-It is non-weight bearing, works the neuromuscular system the same way as running, and is a tremendous aerobic workout.
+It is non-weight bearing, works the neuromuscular system like running, and is a tremendous aerobic workout.
 To make it more difficult, put your arms above your head.

 #4: Cycling / Biking